TofiqMaredia/Selenium101/README.md

 ### Run your First Test
 1. Open up the Gitpod environment from Github Repository

+   This will build the complete project and will trigger build failure.
+This is because of  WebDriver Unauthorized, either Username or AccessKey.

-2. Set Lamabdatest Credentials.
+2. Set Lamabdatest Credentials from the Gitpod VScode terminal.
 You can get these from lambdatest automation dashboard.
    <p align="center">
    <b>For Linux/macOS:</b>: